Preview

 Publication in the Digital Law Journal is free of charge for all the authors.

-The journal doesn't have any manuscript processing charges.
+The journal does not have any manuscript processing charges.

-The journal doesn't have any manuscript submission charges.
+The journal does not have any manuscript submission charges.

 Disclosure and Conflict of Interest